 Focus: This themed inquiry allows students to study the history, literature, religion, art, and culture of the Medieval and Renaissance period.
 Students are advised to take two lower-division courses before taking two required upper-division courses.

-Themed Inquiry Coordinator/email: English Department Chair, Associate Professor of English, Dr. Joanna Levin
+Themed Inquiry Coordinator/email: Dr. Joanna Levin

 Restrictions: Open to all majors.